OpenHFT/Java-Thread-Affinity/README.md

 Note: the CPU 0 is reserved for the Operating System, it has to run somewhere.

+## isolcpus

+Java-Thread-Affinity requires that you first ioslcated some CPU's for its to use.

+Once a CPU core is isolated, the Linux scheduler will not use the CPU core to run any user-space processes.
+The isolated CPUs will not participate in load balancing, and will not have tasks running on them unless explicitly assigned.
+You can manually assign processes to be run on the isolated CPU cores using taskset.

+To isolate the 1st and 3rd CPU cores (CPU numbers start from 0) on your system, add the following to the kernel command line during boot:

+isolcpus=1,3

 ## Acquiring a CPU lock for a thread
 You can acquire a lock for a CPU in the following matter